 There are many franchise opportunities in some of the second career options we've already covered, like tax preparation services, home health care and beauty salons.
 If you are a strong manager and frugal with finances, you might find big success and rewarding work as a franchise entrepreneur.

-For lots more creative career options, head to the links on the next page.
+For lots more creative career options, head to the links below.